There are a lot of unanswered questions about chronic illness.

 As with trauma, we’ve also greatly underestimated the influence of relationships and how they contribute to the ways in which our nervous systems learn to perceive and respond to threat.
 The next 6 factors all play key roles in shaping our nervous systems.

 6. Why Me?
-Why this Illness: Critical Periods
+Why this Illness?
+A Look at Critical Periods

 The reason we develop a chronic illness (rather than a mental illness or no illness) may be that we were exposed to adverse experiences during a critical period early in life.
-Such a period could have been when a particular organ system or function was developing, such as during the formation of the pancreas and blood sugar regulation in someone how develops diabetes, or when parts of our brains that deal with mental processing were growing for someone who is susceptible to autism or schizophrenia.
+Such a period could have been when a particular organ system was developing, such as during the formation of the pancreas and blood sugar regulation in someone how develops diabetes, or when parts of our brains that deal with mental processing were growing in someone who became susceptible to depression, autism or schizophrenia.

 Exposure to toxins during pregnancy is known to affect organs developing at the time of exposure, leading to such problems as birth defects.
 This occurred with thalidomide, for example, which interrupted the growth of limbs and other organ systems when taken early in pregnancy, specifically between days 20 and 36.